 # Summary

 Sit-to-stand transitions have been used to assess mobility for a broad range of conditions, such as Parkinson's Disease [@buckley:2008] and knee Osteoarthritis [@bolink:2012].
-Assessments are typically performed in the clinic using timed performance tests like the timed-up-and-go [] and 30-second chair stand test [].
+Assessments are typically performed in the clinic using timed performance tests like the timed-up-and-go [@nguyen:2015; @nguyen:2017] and chair stand tests [@guralnik:1994].
 While these tools have demonstrated good psychometric properties, they have two key limitations: (1) assessments are performed episodically as they need to be administered by trained examiners, and (2) assessments performed in the clinic might not provide an adequate measure of real-world mobility.
-Therefore, there is a growing interest [ref previous algorithm work] in the use of wearable devices to detect sit-to-stand transitions that occur during daily life and quantify the quality of mobility during these transitions.
+Therefore, there is a growing interest [@pham:2018; @martinez-hernandez:2019] in the use of wearable devices to detect sit-to-stand transitions that occur during daily life and quantify the quality of mobility during these transitions.

 ``PySit2Stand`` is an open source Python package that implements novel heuristics-based algorithms to first detect Sit-to-Stand transitions from accelerometer data captured using a single lumbar-mounted wearable device, and then provides quantitative metrics, including duration, maximum and minimum acceleration, and SPARC [@balasubramanian:2015], to assess the movement quality during each detected transition.
-While most previous works have focused on either in-clinic applications [] or the use of multiple sensors [], the algorithms in this package could handle data collected under free-living conditions as well as prescribed tasks (e.g. 30-second chair stand task), and it uses only the acceleration data from a single sensor on the lower back with unconstrained device orientation.
+While most previous works have focused on either in-clinic applications [@van_lummel:2013; @nguyen:2015; @nguyen:2017] or the use of multiple sensors [@nguyen:2015; @nguyen:2017], the algorithms in this package can handle data collected under free-living conditions as well as prescribed tasks (e.g. 30-second chair stand task), and it uses only the acceleration data from a single sensor on the lower back with unconstrained device orientation.
 The practicality of a single-accelerometer approach, which affords a long battery life and improved wearability, makes it well suited for long-term, continuous monitoring at home.

 ``PySit2Stand`` takes raw accelerometer data with timestamps as input and returns detected sit-to-stand transitions.
 Data can be windowed by full days, or parts of days can be selected for each window (e.g. window from 8:00 to 20:00).
+A high level interface is provided in which the user has access to all adjustable parameters, and simply provides the raw data and gets the detected transitions, with their computed features, as output.
+Additionally, the lower-level methods that are called during the detection are available as well for more fine-grained control.

-Under this simple interface, there are several points of customization, which may aid in transition detection under specific conditions.
-Users maintain control, if desired, over filtering and initial pre-processing parameters and most detection parameters.
-Additionally, there are two options for the level of adherence to a requirement that a period of stillness precedes a valid transition, allowing better performance during clinic assessments or in home environments.
-A modular framework is employed that would allow for easy modification of parts of the algorithm to suit other specific requirements (such as adjusting the metrics that are extracted) while still keeping core elements of the algorithm intact.
+With this framework, users maintain control over many parameters of the transition detection.
+Additionally, the separation of processing steps and modularity of the sub-processes allows for easy customization, if desired.
+This extends even to the generation of transition features, which with a custom functionality could generate additional features while still maintaining the same transition detection methods.

 # Current Work

 The algorithms implemented in ``PySit2Stand`` have been validated in healthy young and old adults as well as in older adults with Parkinson’s disease.
 Please refer to [@adamowicz:2019] for a detailed description of algorithms and results.